 Some uppercase cursive letters are not used as often as their lowercase counterpart.

 When kids learn to write their name in cursive and become proficient at their cursive signature the uppercase letter is just part of the motor plan becomes natural and a personal part of a personal style.

-Uppercase Cursive Letter Formation
+Uppercase Cursive LetterS